Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Results and Discussion

-As here we are interested in emitters that are inherently found in the material without complex post-processing we also have to consider which defects are favourable concerning their formation energy.
-Recently it has been suggested that carbon plays a crucial role in emitter formation \cite{mendelson_identifying_2021} and it has been observed that a deliberate carbon atmosphere during the growth process indeed increases the density of emitters in CVD grown hBN \cite{liu_quantum_2021}.
-Although it has been calculated \cite{jara_first-principles_2021} that the formation energy of a carbon atom substituting a boron or nitrogen atom in pristine hBN is too high to occur for thermal mechanisms, the formation energy for a carbon impurity taking a place of a pre-exisiting vacancy is very favorable.
-While the carbon monomers $\text{C}_\text{N}$ and $\text{C}_\text{B}$ have been shown to be unsuitable as candidates for single photon emitters , the carbon trimers $\text{C}_\text{2}\text{C}_\text{B}$ and $\text{C}_\text{2}\text{C}_\text{N}$ (where $\text{C}_\text{2}$ stands for $\text{C}_\text{N}\text{C}_\text{B}$) are likely candidates.
+Considering vacancies where only one atom is missing from the lattice, the $\text{V}_{\text{B}}$ defect has been identified as being likely responsible for a very broad emission at 850 nm \cite{gottscholl_initialization_2020,gottscholl_sub-nanoscale_2021,toledo_electron_2018} and hence we exclude it as a likely candidate for the ones found in the visible range that feature a narrow distinct ZPL.
+Although not found experimentally, calculations for the $\text{V}_{\text{N}}\text{N}_{\text{B}}$ defect have shown that this defect is also likely to feature a very broad and dominant PSB \cite{jara_first-principles_2021} and thus we do not consider this defect further here.
+As we are interested in emitters that are inherently found in the material without complex post-processing we also have to consider which defects are favourable concerning their formation energy.
+Recently it has been suggested that carbon plays a crucial role in emitter formation \cite{mendelson_identifying_2021} and it has been observed that a deliberate carbon atmosphere during the growth process indeed increases the density of emitters in CVD-grown hBN \cite{liu_quantum_2021}.
+Further, it has been shown that defects created by carbon ion implantation show emission around 580 nm \cite{venturi_selective_2024} also suggesting that a carbon-related defect may be the origin.
+Although it has been calculated \cite{jara_first-principles_2021} that the formation energy of a carbon atom substituting a boron or nitrogen atom in pristine hBN is too high to occur for thermal mechanisms, the formation energy for a carbon impurity taking the place of a pre-exisiting vacancy is very favorable.
+While the carbon monomers $\text{C}_\text{N}$ and $\text{C}_\text{B}$ have been shown to be unsuitable as candidates for single photon emitters, the carbon trimers $\text{C}_\text{2}\text{C}_\text{B}$ and $\text{C}_\text{2}\text{C}_\text{N}$ (where $\text{C}_\text{2}$ stands for $\text{C}_\text{N}\text{C}_\text{B}$) are likely candidates.
 The formation energy needed for these impurities to fill a vacancy are found to be -9.12 eV and -5.6 eV \cite{jara_first-principles_2021}, for the $\text{C}_\text{2}\text{C}_\text{B}$ and $\text{C}_\text{2}\text{C}_\text{N}$, respectively and thus this process is very favorable in both cases.